Difference Between ASP vs ASP.NET

 |ADO Support||The ADO has a simple COM object with a limited set of facilities||ADO.NET supports XML integration from multiple data sources|

-ASP is the traditional one while ASP.NET has many advanced features and functionalities as far as performance and other parameters are concerned, but there can be a requirement where using ASP can be of an added advantage, so a recommendation is to wisely choose the product as per the project need and business requirements.
+ASP is the traditional one, while ASP.NET has many advanced features and functionalities as far as performance and other parameters are concerned.
+Still, there can be a requirement where using ASP can be of an added advantage, so a recommendation is to wisely choose the product as per the project need and business requirements.
 I hope now you must have got a fairer idea of both ASP vs ASP.NET.
 Stay tuned to our blog for more posts like these.

 We hope that this EDUCBA information on “ASP vs ASP.NET” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.